-A background note on what is a funding model, the different ideal types and what a successful model should look like
+A background note on what a funding model is, the ideal types of funding models and what a successful model should look like.

-An online forum to share comments, experiences and pose questions with the trainers and other participants.
+An online forum to share comments, experiences and questions with the trainers and other participants.

 - What is a funding model?